JOIN ALL CLEAR TODAY

 Marine debris is constantly a moving target and the cleanup effort can become more difficult depending on physical location (e.g. shores, beaches, mangrove areas).
 We innovate solutions by design and make them adaptable to the location of concern.

 Our mission at All Clear is to rid the ocean of plastic and prevent further leakage of plastic into our environment.

-With the help of specialized vessels and technology garnered from over 20 years of ocean cleanups around Singapore, we are able to clear around tons of marine debris a day for places plagued with plastic.
+With the help of specialized vessels and technology garnered from over 20 years of ocean cleanups around Singapore, we are able to clear around tons of marine debris a day.

-As experts in offshore and ocean clean-ups, we started All Clear to bridge the gap between individuals or organizations with the means to take action against plastic pollution and our projects that help relieve plastic-plagued areas.
+As experts in offshore and ocean clean-ups, we started All Clear to bridge the gap between individuals or organizations with the means to take action against ocean pollution and our projects that help clear these heavily polluted areas.